Hexworks/zircon/README.md

 - If you want to build something (a `TileGraphics`, a `Component` or anything which is part of the public API) it is almost sure that there is a `Builder` or a `Factory` for it.
-The convention is that if you want to create a `Tile` for example, then you can use the `Tiles` class to do so. (so it is the plural form of the thing which you want to build).
+The convention is that if you want to create a `Tile` you can use the factory functions defined on said class.
+If there are multiple classes of objects which can be created there might also be an utility class (like `Shapes` to create different `Shape` objects.
    Your IDE will help you with this.
 These classes reside in the `org.hexworks.zircon.api` package.
 There are some classes which are grouped together into a single utility class however.
 With `Components` you can obtain `Builder`s for all `Component`s like `Components.panel()` or `Components.checkBox()`.
-Likewise you can use `DrawSurfaces` to obtain builders for `TileGraphcs` and `TileImage`.
+Likewise you can use `DrawSurfaces` to obtain builders for `TileGraphics` and `TileImage`.
 - If you want to work with external files like tilesets or REXPaint files check the same package (`org.hexworks.zircon.api`), and look for classes which end with `*Resources`.
 There are a bunch of built-in tilesets for example which you can choose from but you can also load your own.
   The rule of thumb is that if you need something external there is probably a `*Resources` class